passt2291-source/lfm/DEPLOYMENT_GUIDE.md

 ### 4. Test the Webhook
 - In Stripe Dashboard, go to the webhook you created
-- Click "Send test webhook" and select "payment_intent.succeeded"
+- Click "Send test webhook" and select "charge.succeeded"
 - Check Vercel function logs to see if the webhook is received
 - Look for logs starting with "[Webhook] Stripe webhook received"